SmalkiGroove/heroes-expansion/doc/SKILLS.md

 - __Preparation__ : All the creatures, while discharging the Defend command, will retaliate any enemy, which assaults them, first, even if the enemy has “No retaliation” ability.
 Moreover, if the defending creature has “Unlimited Retaliation” ability, it will attack the enemy twice: Before and after it’s assault.
 - __Evasion__ : Decreases damage dealt to your creatures by ranged attacks by 15%.
-- __Seal of Protection__ : Hero gains +2 defense permanently.
+- __Seal of Protection__ : Hero gains +2 defense.
+Creatures in his or her army have doubled Attack and Defense and 50% Magic-proof until first action in combats.
+- __Stamina__ : Creatures in hero's army have 10% more HP permanently.

 ### LEARNING
 - __Intuition__ : Allows hero to learn an unknown spell used by an enemy hero or creature in combat (hero must be able to learn the spell with regards to school, level, etc.) and to see the contents of the enemy inventory.
 - __Scholar__ : Allows hero to teach other heroes and learn from them, effectively trading spells between spell books.
 - __Mentoring__ : When this hero meets another friendly hero, the latter gains as much experience as he or she needs to have his or her experience become equal to 30 percent of that of the mentor’s (this is only effective if that hero has less experience originally).
-- __Intelligence__ : Grants the hero +5 Knowledge permanently.
+- __Intelligence__ : Grants the hero +4 Knowledge permanently.
-- __Exaltation__ : Delving deep into the secrets of spellcraft, hero gains +5 Spellpower permanently.
+- __Exaltation__ : Delving deep into the secrets of spellcraft, hero gains +4 Spellpower permanently.
 - __Meditation__ : Special adventure ability.
 Hero spends entire day to meditate, grating experience and full mana.
 Can only be used at the beginning of the day.

 ### SORCERY
 - __Arcane Initiation__ : Reduces casting costs of all spells by 20%.
 - __Arcane Brillance__ : Casters in hero army will spend only half the required mana cost to cast spells.
-- __Arcane Excellence__ : Hero gains a permanent +4 Spellpower, and has +25% bonus to Initiative at start of combat.
+- __Arcane Excellence__ : Hero gains a permanent +3 Spellpower, and has +25% bonus to Initiative at start of combat.
 - __Magic Insight__ : Allows a hero to learn magic spells of the third circle regardless of actual skills in the respective schools of magic.
-- __Graduate__ : Hero gains a permanent +3 Knowledge and qualifies for additional level up.
+- __Graduate__ : Hero gains a permanent +2 Knowledge and qualifies for additional level up.
-- __Occultism__ : The hero learns forbidden magic powers, granting him or her +6 Spellpower and twice faster Mana regeneration.
+- __Occultism__ : The hero learns forbidden magic powers, granting him or her +5 Spellpower and twice faster Mana regeneration.

 ### VOICE
 - __Voice Training__ : All Warcries cost 20% less mana.